-2. Rituparna Borah (Executive Director): At Nazariya, Rituparna is responsible for networking, fund raising, programme and organizational development and implementation.
+1. Rituparna Borah: At Nazariya, Rituparna is a co-director and responsible for networking, fundraising, programme and organizational development and implementation.

-She is also actively involved with collectives such Delhi Queer Pride, CCSA (Citizen’s Collective Against Sexual Assault), Qashti and Voices Againat 377.
+She is also actively involved with collectives such Delhi Queer Pride, CCSA (Citizen’s Collective Against Sexual Assault), Qashti and Voices Against 377.

-She has a bachelor’s degree in Political Science from Miranda House (Delhi University), a master’s degree in the same subject from Centre for Political Studies at Jawaharlal Nehru University and a M.Phil from Faculty of Arts at Delhi University.
-Her thesis were supervised by Dr. Nivedita Menon and were on freedom of expression and censorship in democracy.
+She has a bachelor’s degree in Political Science from Miranda House (Delhi University), a master’s degree in the same subject from Centre for Political Studies at Jawaharlal Nehru University and an M.Phil from Faculty of Arts at Delhi University.
+Her thesis was supervised by Dr. Nivedita Menon and was on freedom of expression and censorship in democracy.

-3. Purnima Gupta (Board Member): Currently a Senior Fellow at Nirantar, Purnima is a feminist and civil rights activist.
+3. Purnima Gupta: Purnima is on the board of Nazariya.
+Currently a Senior Fellow at Nirantar, Purnima is a feminist and civil rights activist.
 She has been working on women’s literacy since 1997.
 She has worked with over 25 organizations, building their capacity to design and implement literacy programmes.
-Purnima has been responsible for setting up Nirantar’s community level work on women’s education in Mehroni Block (Lalitpur district, Uttar Pradesh).
+Purnima has been responsible for setting up Nirantar’s community-level work on women’s education in Mehroni Block (Lalitpur district, Uttar Pradesh).
 She was also responsible for setting up a residential school (Janishala) for women and adolescent girls that belong to Dalit and Adivasi communities.

 Purnima is a trainer on issues of gender, caste and sexuality.
 She also creates training modules, conducts evaluations & research and does advocacy on adult literacy, women’s and gender and sexuality education.